gep13-oss/live-streams/README.md

 Huge thanks to Kim for creating this generator, as I think it will be of great help to the Cake Community!

 ### 28 - Monday 3rd June 2019
-#### Writing some Ruby code to add Chocolatey functionality into Chef Client
+#### Stream 28 - riting some Ruby code to add Chocolatey functionality into Chef Client

 [![Monday 3rd June 2019 - Live Stream](https://img.youtube.com/vi/l6MZOYcxTtg/0.jpg)](http://www.youtube.com/watch?v=l6MZOYcxTtg "Monday 3rd June 2019 - Live Stream")